Jesse Litsch: 2011–retirement

 Litsch was named the number 5 starter for the 2011 season.
 He made his 2011 debut on April 6 against the Oakland Athletics, getting the win and giving up six hits and three earned runs while striking out seven.
 He finished off the season with a 4.44 ERA and a 6-3 win–loss record over 75 innings pitched.

 Litsch suffered a setback with his injured right shoulder early in 2012 training camp, and was shut down because of inflammation.
 He visited surgeon Dr. James Andrews for a full diagnosis that confirmed the inflammation and didn't find any structural damage.
 Litsch received a platelet-rich plasmas (PRP) injection to help with the healing process.
 The injection caused an unexpected serious infection, and Litsch was not allowed to throw for six weeks after undergoing emergency surgery.
 The infection sidelined him for the entire 2012 season.

 On October 10, 2012, the Blue Jays announced that Litsch was coming off the 60-day disabled list, but had chosen free agency over an assignment to their Triple-A affiliate Buffalo Bisons.
 In December 2012, it was reported that Litsch was awaiting bone-graft and cartilage replacement surgery from a donor cadaver, and his career was in serious jeopardy.
 The surgery was performed on January 17, 2013, and Litsch was reported to be hopeful to pitch winter ball in late 2013.

 On August 21, 2014, Litsch announced his retirement.
 He threw out the ceremonial first pitch of the Blue Jays-Rays game on September 2, 2014.

 Coaching

 After retiring, Litsch coached middle and high school players at a Major League Baseball development center in China.
 In January 2016, he announced that he would be the pitching coach for the Philippines national baseball team in their February World Baseball Classic qualifier.
 On March 1, 2016, the Bridgeport Bluefish hired Litsch to be their pitching coach for the 2016 season.
 For the 2022 season, Litsch was hired to manage the collegiate Williamsport Crosscutters in the MLB Draft League.
+On September 25, 2025, Litsch was hired to be the new head coach of the Macon Bacon for the upcoming 2026 season.